james-jasenia/ROOM-DATABASE-ANDROID/README.md

 ### Data Entities
 #### @Entity
 Use this annotation in your model to let the compiler know that you want the model to be an entity.
+An entity is an annotated class that describes a database table when working with Room.
+It is similar to the Entities in CoreData when working with the Apple SDKs, however, the primary difference being the annotations within the Model.

 ```
 @Entity(tableName = "contact_table")